 The banding I had on hand was larger than 3/4 so I had to trim it down.

-17. Use sandpaper to remove any excess edge banding and create clean edge using 100 grit.
+17. Use sandpaper to remove any excess edge banding and create a clean edge using 100 grit.
 Sand all exposed pieces with 250 grit, followed by 400 grit for a super smooth finish.

 18. Wipe all surfaces with a tack cloth.